 3. WoolLand Neck Gaiter in merino wool in a dark blue color

-This Talvik neck gaiter from WoolLand was a little shorter but just as warm and just as smooth to the touch as the other but far more comfortable.
+The Talvik neck gaiter from WoolLand was a little shorter but just as warm and just as smooth to the touch as the other but far more comfortable.
 It was nice to protect you from the wind in your face but not feel tight around the neck.
 It is a versatile piece of fabric, too, for many uses in the field, and then is quickly washable and quick dry.
 Check out necks gaiters from WoolLand.

 4. Moss wool beanie from Wool house in a blend of Alpaca and New Wool